uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 An object of the ``device_policy`` type is associated with a ``sycl::queue`` that is used to run algorithms on a SYCL device.
-When an algorithm runs with ``device_policy`` it is capable of processing SYCL buffers (passed via ``oneapi::dpl::begin/end``), data in the host memory and data in Unified Shared Memory (USM), including USM device memory.
+When an algorithm runs with ``device_policy`` it is capable of processing SYCL buffers (passed via ``oneapi::dpl::begin/end``), data in the host memory and data in Unified Shared Memory (USM), including device USM.
-Data placed in the host memory and USM can only be passed to oneDPL algorithms as pointers and random access iterators.
+Data placed in the host memory and USM can be passed to oneDPL algorithms as pointers and random access iterators.
 The way to transfer data from the host memory to a device and back is unspecified; per-element data movement to/from a temporary storage is a possible valid implementation.

 The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for SYCL kernels executed by an algorithm the policy is passed to.

+The ``device_policy`` type is copy-constructible, copy-assignable, move-constructible and move-assignable.
+A policy instance constructed as or assigned a copy of another instance is associated with a ``sycl::queue`` that compares equal, as defined by `SYCL`_, to the queue of that other instance.
+A policy instance constructed as or assigned a move of another instance is associated with the queue of that other instance without copying it.
+It is unspecified whether the moved-from policy instance is associated with any queue after the move.

 .. code:: cpp